kenstuddy/kenstuddy.com/README.md

 npm run dev
 ```

-After that, you need to create your .env file and enter your database credentials
+After that, you need to create your .env file and enter your database credentials and destination email address for the contact form

 ```
 mv .env.example .env